farmOS/farmOS-map/README.md

 });
 ```

+### Drawing controls

+Set `drawing: true` in the options passed to `farmOS.map.create()` to enable
+drawing controls.
+This will add buttons for drawing polygons, lines, and points.
+Features can be selected, modified, moved, and deleted.

 ### Adding behaviors

 Behaviors allow you to make modifications to a map in a modular way, by defining